 River Floating in Bend

 With the inviting Deschutes River flowing right through the middle of town, river shenanigans are a core part of summer in Bend.
 I dare you to try and stay out of the river on a hot summer day.
-It just won’t work.

-Popular ways to relax on the river include tubing, SUP boarding, and kayaking, all of which are dead simple to arrange and rent gear for in town.
 Those looking for a bit more action can book a Deschutes whitewater rafting trip lasting anywhere from a few hours to multiple days.

 Breweries in Bend